ragardner/tktrees/DOCUMENTATION.md

 Every change you make is recorded.
 Open the list with View -> View changelog, Export -> Export specific changes, or Ctrl + L.

 The list has five columns: date, type, what was changed, old value (red), new value (green).
+A multi-row action (delete several IDs, paste several IDs, edit several cells, import, merge) still shows one line per member.
+Member types end with `|`, then a summary row (for example `Delete 2 IDs`).
+Undo and prune treat that whole block as one action.

+The status line is `Total changes: N (M rows)`: N is the number of actions, M is the number of five-column lines.

 From that window you can:

 - Export all: save the whole list as .csv, .tsv, .xlsx or .json
 - Export selected as: save only the rows you have selected
-- Prune up to selected: delete from the start of the list through the selected row.
-If that row is part of a grouped change (the type ends with |), pruning continues to the end of the group.
+- Prune up to selected: delete from the start of the list through the action that contains the selected row, including every member of that action (also import and merge blocks).
 This can be undone.

 Two other export menu items skip the window: